The Diamond Age: Proposed television adaptation

-In January 2007, the Sci-Fi Channel announced that it would be making a six-hour miniseries based on The Diamond Age.
+In January 2007, the Sci-Fi Channel announced a planned six-hour miniseries based on The Diamond Age.

 According to a June 2009 report in Variety, Zoë Green had been hired to write the series, with George Clooney and Grant Heslov of Smokehouse Productions as executive producers on the project.

+Allusions to The Diamond Age

+During the development of the original Amazon Kindle that was launched in 2007, the device was codenamed "Fiona" by Gregg Zehr, the head of Amazon's Lab 126, as a reference to the Illustrated Primer and Fiona Hackworth.